Frank Griga and Krisztina Furton

 Summary of Offense:

-Daniel Lugo was convicted for, among other charges, the attempted murder of Marc Schiller as well as the murders of Griga and Furton.
+Daniel Lugo was convicted for, among other charges, the attempted murder of Marc Schiller as well as the murders of Frank Griga and Krisztina Furton.

 Kidnapping, Extortion and Attempted Murder of Marc Schiller: